YuChaode/draft-tan-ccamp-fgotn-yang/draft-tan-ccamp-fgotn-yang.md

       +-----+

 ~~~~
-{:#fig-multiplexing title="The Scenario to Retrieve Server Tunnels"}
+{: #fig-multiplexing scenario title="The Scenario to Retrieve Server Tunnels"}

 ## Multi-layer Path Splicing Scenario of fgOTN

-Not all nodes in the operator network support fgOTN, as shown in {{fig-service-protection}}, node N-f5 and node N-f6 do not support fgOTN.
-To present the end-to-end primary-path and secondary-path of the services on the client side, it is necessary to complete the end-to-end path splicing based on the the ODU tunnel information associated with the fgotn tunnel.
+Some operators that would like to provide the paths when there could be different switching capabilities of nodes in their LSP, so that the MDSC coordinator can clearly display multi-layer paths and the relationship between primary-path and secondary-path.
+In the current network, not all nodes in the operator network support fgOTN, as shown in figure 2, node f1, f2, f3 and f4 support fgOTN, node N-f5 and node N-f6 do not support fgOTN.
+To present the end-to-end multi-layer primary-path and secondary-path of the services on the client side, it is necessary to complete the end-to-end path splicing based on the the ODU tunnel information associated with the fgotn tunnel.

+In {{fig-service}}, assuming that the server layer ODUk tunnel for the fgOTN primary tunnel from node f1 to node f2 is ODU0, the server layer tunnel from node f2 to node f3 is ODU2, and the server layer tunnel from node f3 to node f4 is ODU1.
+Assuming the server layer ODUk tunnel for the fgOTN secondary tunnel from node f1 to node f2 is ODU2.
+We need to setup four server layer ODUk tunnels before setting up an fgODUflex tunnel with a primary path and a secondary path to provide protection.
+To support multi-layer path splicing, we should make some extension on the dependency tunnel structure or on the path element, such as extending the working roles and index of the tunnels.

 ~~~~ ascii-art
                    +-----+            +-----+